Little Bee

 Have fun with this colorful set.
 It can be used as a transitional activity working with children to learn names, sight words, colors, numbers, and other skills you are working on.
 The “BUZZY” activity will help children learn letters and following directions.

-This activity will help children identify letters, sounds and sequencing.
+Going camping?
+This camping activity will help children identify upper and lowercase letters and match them.

 This is a 2-4 person math center.
 Put bony plates on the dinosaurs.
 Children will learn to identify shapes and colors with this activity.